printdotio/printio-android-sdk/README.md

 //display product variants and options step by step PIO.setStepByStep(boolean);

-//SDK in fullscreen.
-Note if your application is already in fullscreen mode than this will be ignored.
-PIO.setHideStatusBar(boolean);

 // 1 - one duplicated photo, 4 - four different photos.
 PIO.setCoastersType(int);